Igalia/balena-wpe/README.md

 ### Changing content at runtime

-balena-browser-wpe ships with [tohora](https://github.com/mozz100/tohora/) so which provides a web interface for changing target URLs at runtime on port 8080.
+balena-browser-wpe ships with [tohora](https://github.com/mozz100/tohora/), which provides a web interface for changing target URLs at runtime on port 8080.

 ### Offline content